 Also included in the Schedule of Findings and Questioned Costs is an other item for consideration.
-We believe this information to be of benefit to the Carlton, Cook, Lake, and St. Louis Community Health Board, and it is reported for that purpose.
+We believe this information to be of benefit to the Carlton, Cook, Lake, and St. Louis Community Health Board, and we are reporting it for that purpose.